 The completed cake can be stored, covered, at room temperature for up to 3 days.

-It can also be stored tightly covered in the refrigerator for 5 days.
+It can also be stored tightly covered or put into an airtight container in the refrigerator for 5 days.

 NOTE: refrigerating cakes can dry them out.
 Be sure to keep in an airtight container if chilling.

 Chocolate Zucchini Cake